sudoTinaW/blog/_posts/2021-01-09-quick-sort.md

   - From above, we can see quick sort can divide the input into 2 parts or 3 parts.
 Therefore, the base case of recursion is `start > end` and `start == end`.

   - When an element's value equals pivot, we will keep swapping.
-Such way, we can make all elements equals pivot eventually distributed on the left and right side of the place that `i` and `j` meet, which also means, we can make the partition more evenly distribute, so that the algorithm's time complexity can be closer to the best case scenario.
+Such way, we can make all elements equal to the pivot eventually distributed on the left and right side of the place where `i` and `j` meet.
+Also, we can make the partition more evenly distributed, so that the algorithm's time complexity can be closer to the best case scenario.
 After partition,  all elements in `[left, j]` are `<= pivot`, and all elements in `[i, right]`are `>= pivot`.
 The elements `== pivot` are evenly scattered on both left and right sides.

-  - When `i` and `j` both equal to pivot, the template will keep swapping.
+  - When `i` and `j` both equal to the pivot, the template will keep swapping.
 The swapping itself doesn't have a meaning, but it will let `i` and `j` continue to move towards each other.

 ```java
     public void sortIntegers2(int[] A) {